JCMexplains/writing-for-success-2023/textbook.md

 sentences, and concluding sentence.
 Use transitions to illustrate the connection between each sentence in the paragraph.

-5. **Peer activity.** Using the information you have learned in this chapter, write a paragraph about a current event.
+5. **Peer activity**.
+Using the information you have learned in this chapter, write a paragraph about a current event.
 Underline the topic sentence in your paragraph.
 Now, rewrite the paragraph, placing the topic sentence in a different part of the paragraph.
 Read the two